githubarj/Blockchain-Covid-Certificates/README.md

 # Blockchain Covid Vaccine Certifications

-This project aims to implement a system that solves a known problem of trust in the COVID-19 vaccine supply chain using blockchain technology
+This project aims to implement a system that solves a known problem of trust in the COVID-19 vaccine supply chain using blockchain technology.
+Video demo at the end of the readme.

 # Team : Bro code {}